 Calprotectin is a reliable noninvasive marker for differentiating gastrointestinal inflammation associated with Inflammatory Bowel Disease (IBD) from inflammation that may be associated with Irritable Bowel Syndrome (IBS).
-Such differentiation is very important because IBD can be life threatening.
+Such differentiation is very important because IBD can be life-threatening.
 Monitoring the levels of fecal calprotectin can play an essential role in determining the effectiveness of clinical interventions, and is a good predictor of IBD remission and relapse.
-Calprotectin provides clinicians with a valuable tool, not only for differentiating IBD from IBS, but also allowing them to monitor and predict treatment outcomes and enabling better management of IBD flare ups.
+Calprotectin provides clinicians with a valuable tool, not only for differentiating IBD from IBS, but also allowing them to monitor and predict treatment outcomes and enabling better management of IBD flare-ups. [ LEARN MORE]

 4 to 6 days

 Note: Turnaround times on results are an estimate and are not guaranteed.
 The lab may need additional time due to holidays, confirmation/repeat testing, etc. You can contact us to discuss when your results should be ready.

 Click any analyte name for additional clinical information, including reference ranges, specimen collection, stability and rejection criteria.

 List price applies when filing with insurance or Medicare, or when billing a patient directly.
 Prompt payment pricing applies when billing to a physician account or prepayment is received with the test.